pf4j/pf4j/README.md

 Plugin Framework for Java (PF4J) - Version for Izou
 =====================
 See [PF4J](https://github.com/decebals/pf4j) for the original Version!
+Thank you for your hard work! :)

 License for the original PF4J:
 --------------